pacha/vem-tabline/README.md

 * Mouse support for clicking on both buffers (only Neovim) and tabpage numbers.

+* Integration with vim-devicons to show file type icons

 * Lightweight, performant and just focused on providing the tabline functionality.